Engee documentation

 leading_ones(x::Integer) -> Integer

-Number of ones leading the binary representation of x.
+The number of initial units in the binary representation of `x'.

 Examples